 Luther kicked in the cathedral door.
 It was the only part of Concordance Station that was permitted to forego the triple-redundant locking hatchways required of all other passageways—granted by popular vote, the fools.
 His left arm was dead below the shoulder, and his right was preoccupied keeping pressure over the fresh hole in the side of his neck.

-There was an attendant in the entryway nearly broke his neck doubletaking at Luther’s loud and bloody entrance.
+The attendant in the entryway nearly broke his neck doubletaking at Luther’s loud and bloody entrance.

 “Get me an Acolyte!” he demanded.